umanlp/tg2019task/README.md

 Because of this annotation, it's possible to separately evaluate how many of the core/central facts, grounding facts, and synonymy relations that a given inference method reconstructs.
 This would allow one to automatically determine that of two algorithms with similar performance, one primarily reconstructs more of the core/central facts, while another has a more even distribution between central, grounding, and lexical glue facts.

+The dataset is available at <http://cognitiveai.org/dist/worldtree_corpus_textgraphs2019sharedtask_withgraphvis.zip>.
+Please note that this distribution is still subject to the terms set forth in the included license `EULA AI2 Mercury Dataset 01012018.docx`.

 ### Task
 Participating systems are asked to perform an *explanation reconstruction* task, a stepping-stone task towards general multi-hop inference on large graphs.
 The task is as follows: Given a question and known correct answer, build a system that reconstructs the gold explanation.
 For ease of evaluation (and to encourage a variety of methods, not only those involving graph-based inference), the task is framed as a ranking task  where for a given question, one must selectively rank facts in the gold explanation higher than facts not present in the gold explanation.